Hayward, WI

 Property Listing | Realtor's Site

-Custom full log 5 bedroom, 3 bathroom home on this crystal clear lake.
-Warm and inviting with substantial remodeling in recent past including a gorgeous kitchen.
-Southeasterly views, sandy shoreline and a lakeside deck. $799,000
+Well maintained full log 5 bedroom, 3 bath home.
+Move-in ready, substantial remodeling including gorgeous kitchen.
+Southeasterly lake views, sandy shoreline, lakeside deck. $799,000

 LCO